rips/rips-cli/README.md

 ### rips:scan:start
 This command starts a scan.
 It can either upload an existing archive, upload a directory, use an existing upload, or start a scan with a local path.

 The command has a `threshold` parameter.
-If the parameter is specified, the script waits until the scan is finished and compares the number of unreviewed issues to the threshold.
-If the number of issues exceeds the threshold, the program exits with the status code `2`.
+If the parameter is specified once or multiple times, the script waits until the scan is finished and compares the number of unreviewed issues to the thresholds.
+If the number of issues exceeds the thresholds, the program exits with the status code `2`.
+A threshold consists of a category (`low`, `medium`, `high`, `critical`, `sum`), a colon, and a number.
+A threshold that consists only of a number is treated like `sum`.

 #### Examples
  * rips-cli rips:scan:start
  * rips-cli rips:scan:start -a 1 -p /var/www --threshold 0 -v
  * rips-cli rips:scan:start -a 1 -p dvwa -N 'DVWA 1.8' --local -v
- * rips-cli rips:scan:start -a 1 -U 3 --keep-upload -t 4
+ * rips-cli rips:scan:start -a 1 -U 3 --keep-upload -t 14 -t high:5 -t critical:0
  * rips-cli rips:scan:start -a 1 -Q 4 -p /var/www -E 'config\\.php$' -E 'test\\/\\.git'

 ### rips:scan:export